yuezhao1997/yuezhao1997.github.io/README.md

 ## Research interest
 - Fast algorithm in Monte Carlo method and molecular dynamics
-- Bayesian inverse problem and Gaussian Process
+- Bayesian inverse problem and Gaussian process
+- Hydrodynamics and interfacial problems

 ## Publications
 - L. Li, Z. Xu, and Y. Zhao, 2020.
 A random-batch Monte Carlo method for many-body systems with singular kernels.
 SIAM Journal on Scientific Computing, 42(3), pp.A1486-A1509.